| Title: | Fast Relative Comparisons of Floating Point Numbers in 'C++' |

 A double vector of tolerances. |

-contain a number very close to zero,
+When either x[i] or y[i] contain a number very close to zero,

 absolute differences are used, otherwise relative differences are used.

-The output of double_equal()
+The output of double_equal() is commutative,

 which means the order of arguments don't matter

-whereas this is not the case for all.equal.numeric()
+whereas this is not the case for all.equal.numeric().

 The calculation is done in C++ and is quite efficient.
 Recycling follows the usual R rules and is done without allocating additional memory.